College of Dental Hygienists of Ontario

 Under the RHPA and the Dental Hygienist Act, 1991, the College of Dental Hygienists of Ontario ("College") is responsible for governing the profession of dental hygienists in Ontario.
-Under these Acts, the College has the authority to make regulations on a variety of subject matters, including a spousal exemption regulation.
+Under these Acts, the College has the authority to make regulations on a variety of subject matters, including prescribing, dispensing, compounding and selling of drugs.
 All College regulations are subject to the prior review by the Minister of Health and Long-Term Care and the approval of the Lieutenant Governor in Council.

 Summary of Proposal